How To Ask For A Pay Rise

 • Show that you have the company’s best interest at heart and that increasing your salary is a win-win.

-• Discuss specific situations or projects where you have gone above and beyond to show that you can easily take on the additional responsibilities.
+• Discuss specific situations or projects where you have gone above and beyond to show that you can easily take on additional responsibilities.

 Key Takeaway

-Of course, learning how to ask for a pay rise is one to two levels easier than actually asking for one.
-Know that there’s always a chance that your manager will say no. However, once you’ve prepared for every possible question and theoretical scenario, you’ll be more than ready to forge ahead.
+However, once you’ve prepared for every possible question and theoretical scenario, you’ll be more than ready to forge ahead.
 There is only one way to find out your manager’s response — ask them.
+Using accurate and current salary data can provide valuable insights and support your request during the negotiation.

 Get the latest insights from The On Q Blog, every month.